Storyblok Raises $80M Series C - Read News

 The <style> section only contains a reset of the default padding on lists and we add some spacing between list items.
 All other styling is done via UIkit classes.

-Section titled Adding new items Adding new items
+Adding new items

 Next up we want to add the functionality to add additional list items.
 Let's update our code to enable this.